 I always am blown away when folks tell me they have canceled some card due to the annual fee.
 Now I am not saying anyone should willy nilly just pay a fee, but you really need to run the numbers before you simply cancel a high end card due to the hefty annual fee.
 I am happy, no I take that back, thrilled, to shell out $1,750 (yes one thousand seven hundred and fifty) bucks each year for the four cards above.
 Let me break it down why and look at the real NET numbers out of pocket.

-Then we have The Delta AMEX Reserve card.
-Well in my case especially, The Business Delta AMEX Reserve card but they are basically the same.
+Then we have the Delta AMEX Reserve card (learn how to apply) Well in my case especially, the Business Delta AMEX Reserve card (learn more and compare) but they are basically the same.
 This card, unlike the ones above as well as the one below, does not offer any kind of travel credit back.
 I am stuck paying $450.
 Now I do work the AMEX “Offers to You” and that does help offset a bit, but not fully.
 But I have to have some kind of Delta AMEX card to be MQD exempt via $25,000+ spending each year and it might as well be one that gives me the chance to earn 30,000 MQMs each year and a bunch of SkyMiles as well.
 The fee on this one hurts at full price, but I am still getting real value for the fee.

 So let’s run the numbers for these four cards.

 - CSR $550-300=$250